Photo credit: Jim Gipe, used with permission

 Continue Reading In Memory: Eric Carle »

 By Elisabeth Norton

 I’m talking today with Simona Ceccarelli, an illustrator based in Switzerland who has worked books for publishers in several countries, including the U.S. market.

 Simona, it’s been so rewarding to watch your career take off!
-It wasn’t that long ago that the first book you illustrated came out, and now it’s hard to keep up with all your new releases.
+It wasn’t that long ago that the first book you illustrated came out,

 Continue Reading Illustrator Interview: Simona Ceccarelli on Illustrating Internationally »